MariwanJ/Design456App/README.md

 # Notes:
 This is an expermental pieces of code.
 Please don't use it in any serious application.
 It is still in very earliy development phase and I need more time to make it useful.
 Only Windows is supported at the moment.
-Glad is 4.3.
-My laptop dosen't support the latest version.
+Please notice that the main will not be updated until I get a working scene, with some good results of the half-edge data structure.
+If you wish to see my progress, switch your branch to devbranch.
+It is the only branch that has my latest dev.

 # Status:
 1-ImGui is used for creating the GUI interface